 Andrew F Ngim co-founded United States Commodity Funds, LLC ("USCF") in 2005 and served as a Management Director from May 2005 to April 2023, and, since August 15, 2016, has served as the Chief Operating Officer of USCF.
 Mr. Ngim has served as the portfolio manager for United States Commodity Index Fund, United States Copper Index Fund, and United States Agriculture Index Fund since January 2013.
 Mr. Ngim also served as USCF's Treasurer from June 2005 to February 2012.
 In addition, he has been on the Board of Managers and has served as the Assistant Secretary and Assistant Treasurer of the Adviser since its inception in June 2013.
-Prior to and concurrent with his services to USCF and the Adviser, from January 1999 to January 2013, Mr. Ngim served as a Managing Director for Ameristock Corporation, a California-based investment adviser, which he co-founded in March 1995, and was Co-Portfolio Manager of Ameristock Mutual Fund, Inc. from January 2000 to January 2013.
-In addition to the Fund, Mr. Ngim also served or is serving as portfolio manager of the Stock Split Index Fund (from September 2014 through September 2017), the USCF Restaurant Leaders Fund (from November 2016 through September 2017), USCF SummerHaven SHPEI Index Fund (November 2017 through October 2020), USCF SummerHaven SHPEN Index Fund (November 2017 through May 2020), USCF Sustainable Battery Metals Strategy Fund (February 2023 through present), USCF Energy Commodity Strategy Absolute Return Fund (May 2023 through present), USCF Sustainable Commodity Strategy Fund (August 2023 through present), and USCF Aluminum Strategy Fund (October 2023 through present), each of which was or is a series of USCF ETF Trust.
-Mr. Ngim has also served as a Management Trustee of USCF ETF Trust from August 2014 through the present and of the USCF Mutual Funds Trust from October 2016 through the present.
+Prior to and concurrent with his services to USCF and the Adviser, from January 1999 to January 2013, Mr. Ngim served as a Managing Director for Ameristock Corporation, a California-based investment adviser, which he cofounded in March 1995, and was Co-Portfolio Manager of Ameristock Mutual Fund, Inc. from January 2000 to January 2013.
+In addition to the Fund, Mr. Ngim also served or is serving as portfolio manager of the Stock Split Index Fund (from September 2014 through September 2017), the USCF Restaurant Leaders Fund (from November 2016 through September 2017), USCF SummerHaven SHPEI Index Fund (November 2017 through October 2020), USCF SummerHaven SHPEN Index Fund (November 2017 through May 2020), USCF Sustainable Battery Metals Strategy Fund (February 2023 through present), USCF Energy Commodity Strategy Absolute Return Fund (May 2023 through present), and USCF Sustainable Commodity Strategy Fund (August 2023 through present), each of which was or is a series of USCF ETF Trust.
+Mr. Ngim also served as a Management Trustee of USCF ETF Trust (August 2014 through September 2023).
 Mr. Ngim served as the portfolio manager of the USCF Commodity Strategy Fund, a series of USCF Mutual Funds Trust, from its inception in 2017 through March 2019.
-Mr. Ng
+Mr. Ngim has been a principal listed with the CFTC and NFA of USCF since November 2005 and of the Adviser since January 2017.
+Mr. Ngim earned his B.A. from the University of California at Berkeley.

-Seth Lancaster is a portfolio manager for the Adviser, including for the Fund, the USCF Sustainable Battery Metals Strategy Fund (February 2023 through present), USCF Sustainable Commodity Strategy Fund (August 2023 through present), and the USCF Energy Commodity Strategy Absolute Return Fund (May 2023 through present), and the USCF Aluminum Strategy Fund (October 2023 through present), each a series of the USCF ETF Trust.
+Seth Lancaster is a portfolio manager for the Adviser, including for the Fund, the USCF Sustainable Battery Metals Strategy Fund (February 2023 through present), USCF Sustainable Commodity Strategy Fund (August 2023 through present), and the USCF Energy Commodity Strategy Absolute Return Fund (May 2023 through present), each a series of the USCF ETF Trust.
 Prior to joining the Adviser in June 2022, Mr. Lancaster worked as Team Lead of ETF Portfolio Management Analysts for Invesco, an investment manager that manages a broad suite of exchange-traded funds and products, from May 2016 to May 2022.
 From June 2013 to April 2016, Mr. Lancaster worked as a Senior Analyst at Performance Trust Capital Partners LLC, a full-service investment bank.
 Mr. Lancaster obtained his M.B.A. from Elmhurst College in 2016 and his B.A. in Financial Economics from Capital University in 2012.